Activity Tracking and Fitness Metric Accuracy

 Accuracy of Wrist-based Pulse Ox

 Pulse Oximetry (Pulse Ox) readings are available for certain Garmin wearables.
 It can provide an estimation of the user’s peripheral blood oxygen saturation (SpO2%) at any given time the feature is accessed.
+The feature can also be set to track in a continuous manner during a period while the user is asleep.
 For certain devices, it can also be used to track periodically throughout the day along with a view of the user’s altitude or elevation.

 While every effort is made to ensure a high degree of accuracy, there are certain limitations that can cause inaccurate measurements.
 The user’s physical characteristics, fit of the device, and presence of ambient light may impact the readings.
 Garmin may release device software over time to improve aspects of the measurements.
 The Pulse Ox data is not intended to be used for medical purposes, nor is it intended to diagnose, treat, cure or prevent any disease or condition.